-Next up is Sayil which was first settled in 800 AD.
-Sayil has lots of multi-level structures, most strikingly El Palacio with its nearly 300 foot long base and three tiers—practically a skyscraper by Mayan standards.
+Next up is the Sayil archaeolgical site which was first settled in 800 AD.
+Sayil has lots of multi-level structures, most strikingly El Palacio with its nearly 300 foot (90 meter) long base and three tiers—practically a skyscraper by Mayan standards.
 Sayil also reveals more Puuc columns as well as great examples of another Puuc architectural habit: elaborate carved stone “cockscomb” roof decorations.

 Be sure to allow enough time to walk through jungle paths to other areas of the Sayil site –though be aware that the Angkor Wat-like all-enveloping tree roots that some guidebooks describes as draping the South Complex have been removed.
 However, an enormous phallus is still in place at the site which is called The Obelisk or Stele 9 or the Stele of Yum Keep (for real).
 You’ll know it when you see it.

-The remains of the Mayan city of Labna offer more Chaac masks, more cockscomb roof decoration and El Arco Labna, one of the most jaw-dropping Mayan arches we’ve seen.
-Labna’s El Palacio is also one of the longest known buildings in the Puuc region at more than 393 feet across the base.
+The remains of the Mayan city of Labna offer more Chaac masks, more cockscomb roof decorations, and El Arco Labna which is one of the most jaw-dropping Mayan arches we’ve seen.
+Labna’s El Palacio is also one of the longest known buildings in the Puuc region at more than 393 feet (119 meters) across the base.

-The fourth Mayan archeology site in the Ruta Puuc grouping is Xlapak but we chose to skip that one.
+The fourth Mayan archaeological site in the Ruta Puuc grouping is Xlapak but we chose to skip that one.
 Sometimes you just don’t feel it.

 We stood there staring up from our vantage point in the mouth of the cave under the sinkhole exit as the rain got louder and stronger and it felt like looking into another world.
 It’s easy to imagine that this is how the Mayans felt as they hid and hoped that someday they might be able to emerge.

-Though our Lonely Planet guidebook said a tour guide (required) was included in the 70 peso cave entrance fee when we got there we were told it would be an additional 600 pesos (more than US$40) for an English-speakingguide.
-We balked and were eventually allowed to tag along with a group going out with an English speaking guide in exchange for a ‘”tip” to the guide at the end.
+Though our Lonely Planet guidebook said a tour guide (required) was included in the 70 peso (US$5) cave entrance fee, when we got there we were told it would be an additional 600 pesos (more than US$40) for an English-speaking guide.
+We balked and were eventually allowed to tag along with a group and their guide in exchange for a ‘”tip” to the guide at the end.
 Also, the cave floor can be slippery so wear sneakers or even boots.